mono/website/community/google-summer-of-code/projects.md

 **Deliverables:** Add backend for `dispatch_async` on macOS/iOS and for the Win32 threadpool on Windows.

 **Mentors:** Ludovic Henry

+### Add RISC-V Backend

+**Complexity:** Hard

+I believe that it is within scope to add an LLVM-based backend for RISC-V within a summer.

+Quad-core consumer RISC-V boards are going to be available by this summer, so it seems time to put some effort into RISC-V. We want a student to write the architecture-specific code necessary for our LLVM backend to compile source for RISC-V.

+Steps:
+1) Add build infrastructure for RISC-V (look at what our autogen stuff and source tree does for arm or mips, copy that)
+2) Write LLVM aot support for RISC-V (use existing backend in LLVM project, it's mostly just configuration in C)
+3) Write runtime support for RISC-V (requires some platform ABI knowledge)

+**Mentors:** Alexander Kyte

 ### Allocator for sgen blocks